 Our Lake Steward Program provides the resources necessary to educate lakeshore homeowners on environmental sustainability through proper shoreline maintenance, and facilitates shoreline restoration projects with materials personalized for each region.

 After a shoreline has been restored to a healthy and native landscape, Minnesota Lakes and Rivers Advocates awards a “Lake Steward” sign to the property owner.
 The Lake Steward sign is a badge of honor for lakeshore property owners, shows their personal appreciation of the environment, and awards efforts to preserve Minnesota’s lakes.

 Results from the Gull Chain of Lakes Association (Lake Steward of GCOLA), show that members care deeply about their lake and water quality; they were simply waiting for an opportunity to act.
-Of 614 members contacted to take the quiz, hundreds have done so.
+Of 614 members contacted to asses their lakeshore property, hundreds have done so by using Minnesota Lakes and Rivers Advocates “Are You a Lake Steward?” quiz.
 In only 2 seasons, 51 Lake Stewards have been awarded, and there are currently more than 72 owners working to become a Lake Steward.

 Over 2 and a half miles of shoreline have been protected in just two years.

 The Lake Steward Program is open to all MN Lake Associations that are current members of MLR.

 If you are a member of a Lake Association that wants to participate in MLR’s Lake Steward Program:

 contact Minnesota Lakes and Rivers Advocates Program Manager and Civic Organizer, Kayla – email@example.com